violetballard/disrupter/rules/core/main.md

 A stand can Take or Leave cover as a Movement Action (See [Rule 14](#rule14)) or as a Battlefield Action (See [Rule 16](#rule16)).

 ### <a name="rule14"></a>**Rule 14 - Movement**
-Movement is conducted by Stands.
-Not all Stands are required to move.
+Movement is conducted by Teams or Vehicles.
+Not all Teams or Vehicles are required to move (See [Rule 9](#rule9)).

-A Stand’s Movement is determined by the Unit with the lowest Movement Stat in the Stand.
+A Stand’s Movement is determined by the Unit with the lowest Movement Stat in the Stand (See [Rule 6](#rule6)).

-Only 1 Stand may inhabit a hex.
+Only 1 Team or Vehicle may inhabit a hex.

-Stands are able to move through friendly Stands.
+Teams and Vehicles are able to move through friendly Teams and Vehicles..

+All Units have Movement 1 when fording streams or rivers.
+Units may not otherwise move over water unless otherwise noted by Equipment (See [Armor][armor] and [Bots][bots]) or [Vehicle specifications][vehicles].

+Vehicles use different Movement rules (See [Vehicle Rules][vehicle_rules])

+[vehicle_rules]: /rules/core/vehicles.md

 ### <a name="rule15"></a>**Rule 15 - Reaction Fire**
-After each hex of movement, check if any enemy stands have LOS on the moving Stand.
+After each hex or Vehicle Template for Movement (See [Vehicle Rules][vehicle_rules]), check if any enemy Teams or Vehicles have LOS on the moving Team or Vehicle.

-If an enemy stand with LOS has orders that indicate they should Fire in that situation, they have not yet Fired during the current Movement Phase, and any of their weapons have range on the moving Stand, the enemy Stand must fire on the moving Stand.
-Enemy Stands may use their discretion to Spot Units or to Fire if they are attempting to stay Under Cover.
+If an enemy with LOS has orders that indicate they should Fire in that situation, they have not yet Fired during the current Movement Phase, and any of their weapons have range on the moving Team or Vehicle, the enemy must fire on the moving Team or Vehicle.
+Enemies may use their discretion to Spot Teams or Vehicles or to Fire if they are attempting to stay Under Cover.

 ### <a name="rule16"></a>**Rule 16 - Battlefield Actions**
-Resolve actions one stand at a time, one Unit at a time.
-Units must declare targets and the action they will take before resolving actions for the entire Stand.
+Resolve actions one Team or Vehicle at a time, one Unit at a time.
+Units must declare targets and the action they will take before resolving actions for the entire Team or Vehicle.

 #### <a name="rule16.spot"></a>***Spotting***
-You can attempt to Spot an enemy Stand within LOS by making an Instinct Check in order to draw a target out of Cover, paint a target for a missile, or identify a target for a sniper.
+You can attempt to Spot an enemy within LOS by making an Instinct Check in order to draw a target out of Cover, paint a target for a missile, or identify a target for a sniper.
 You can track spotting on the [Platoon Card][platoon] or using markers on the board.

 *[streamline] All Spotting Checks are automatically Successful.*

 #### <a name="rule16.firing"></a>***Firing***
-Units may choose to Fire on individual Units or a whole stand.
+Units may choose to Fire on individual Units or a whole Team or Vehicle.
 Units with multiple Weapons may only use one Weapon per activation.

 The attacker must have LOS on the target.
 The attacker makes an Instinct Check and the target makes an Armor Save (See [Rule 7](#rule7)).
 Use the following table to resolve Fire.